 Boer War Tribute Medals

-Edwin Westwood (1875 -1963) who lived in Westfield Street, Headlands, a member of the well-known Ossett Westwood family served in South Africa between 1901-1902, in the Transvaal, Orange Free State and Cape Colony.
-He then went on to serve in the Great War, serving in Palestine and Egypt.
+Edwin Westwood (17.2.1874 - 1.11.1973) who lived at 19 Headlands Rd, a member of the well-known Ossett Westwood family served in South Africa between 1901-1902, in the Transvaal, Orange Free State and Cape Colony.
+He then went on to serve in the Great War, serving in Palestine and Egypt in the Labour Corps.

 Above: Edwin Westwood's Boer War campaign medal with a picture of him (inset)